 - Level of study

 - Three letters of recommendation: These letters should come from colleagues who have worked with you directly and can speak to your academic qualifications and professional strengths related to occupational therapy.

 - GRE scores: Official GRE scores are normally required as part of your application.
 However, for the 2021 admissions cycle GRE scores will not be required.

 - English proficiency exam and TOEFL, IELTS, and PTE scores: These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate or graduate degree in which the main level of instruction was English.
 OT@NYU’s ETS code for TOEFL scores is B498.
 The English proficiency exam is administered online by NYU’s School of Professional Studies.

-- Application fee: A $75 application fee is required upon submission of your application and can be paid using any major credit card.
-If you submit your application by the priority deadline, the application fee will be reduced to $45.
+- Non-refundable application fee: A $75 non-refundable application fee is required upon submission of your application and can be paid using any major credit card.
+If you submit your application by the priority deadline, the non-refundable application fee will be reduced to $45.